W-Floyd/notes/source/ENGR/Christian Approach to Engineering Leadership/HW/01 - The Case for Christ.md

 4. What key point(s) or action(s) would make the most positive impact on your leadership (or interpersonal effectiveness) if you implemented it?

 I believe that a deep personal understanding of my faith would be helpful, for the sake of my witness to others.
+Without it, I lose credibility on account of not knowing why I believe something, and doubly so if I attempt to suggest others should follow my lead.

 5. Express a personal thought not in the list above.

+While I find the book convincing personally, I think that it is only effective if the reader is open to the idea of God being real.
+Should an atheist read it with no intent of keeping an open mind, I'm certain they would find the evidence insufficient to convince them.
+As humans, we are altogether too good at convincing ourselves of something before giving it a fair evaluation.